kaitlyn-png/cmpm-121-f25-d3/PLAN.md

 ### D3.c: Object persistence

-- [] cells outside the map do not require memory if they haven't been modified by the player
+- [x] cells outside the map do not require memory if they haven't been modified by the player
-- [] cells' modified state are preserved when they scroll off screen
+- [x] cells' modified state are preserved when they scroll off screen
-- [] cells are restored when they are returned to view
+- [x] cells are restored when they are returned to view

 ### D3.d: Gameplay Across Real-world Space and Time

-- [] game state persists across page loads
+- [x] game state persists across page loads
+- [x] player moves based on geolocation
+- [x] button that toggles between being able to use wasd/button movement and geolocation mode
+- [x] button that starts a new game and resets all the variables
+- [x] geolocation works on mobile (Google NOT iOS safari)
+- [x] fix button UI